 Though raspberries were thought to have evolved from eastern Asia, they can be found in temperate climates around the world today.
 Red raspberries are a commercial staple, though black and purple varieties also exist in limited quantities.

 This blackberry lookalike is primarily a cross-breed of blackberry, raspberry, and loganberry.
 Boysenberries are loaded with dietary fiber and offer a small amount of protein.
 The large, maroon berries can be found fresh between mid-July to mid-August.

 Gooseberries are summer season berries that are visually unique compared to other berries.
 They are generally small, ribbed, and translucent and come in varying shades of yellow, green, red, and even black.
-But like the other berries, they contain antioxidants and fiber.
-Gooseberries are also an excellent source of vitamin C and are able to retain the nutrient concentration even following cooking processes.

 Unlike popular belief, cranberries are not grown in water.
 Instead, fall harvesters flood growing patches and use water reels to churn the butter and loosen the cranberry vines.
 Cranberries are known to play a preventative role against urinary tract infections.
-Cranberries are also valuable suppliers of vitamin C and fiber for only 45 calories per cup.